mygocode/prime/README.md

 ![Jenkins](https://i.ibb.co/dK1h70R/Jenkins.jpg)

 ## Development Process for production application
-I will prefer to use the following steps for production level application.
+Every team has their own development process.
+Following points are general guideline on how development can be done for production applications.

+- First is the planning phase and Product Manager adds the tasks to the Jira board.
-- Developer/s pick up the task from Jira board and assign it to themselves so other team members could know.
+- Developer/s pick up the task from Jira board and mark their name on it so other team members could know.
+- Pull the changes from origin master to local master.
-- Create a feature branch locally.
+- Create a feature branch locally based on the stable master.
-- Push that branch to remote repo we well.
+- Push the newly created feature branch to remote repo.
-- If more than one developers are working then they will use this same branch and commit their changes on this branch.
+- If more than one developers are working then they will use this same branch and commit their changes.
-- When the feature is done, the code will go to the Code Review(CR) stage.
+- When a task is complete, the code will go to the Code Review(CR) stage.
+A feature can be divided in to tasks.
-- At CR stage, technical person will review the code and either accepts the changes or reject the changes.
+- At CR stage, technical person will review the code and either accepts the code or reject it.
 - If CR is successful, then code is merged to the feature branch.
 - When the feature is complete, the team will move their task on Jira board to QA column.
-- The QA team will deploy this feature on testing environment and test the feature according to the acceptance criteria in the Jira description.
+- The QA team will deploy this feature on testing environment and test the feature according to the acceptance criteria defined in the Jira description.
 - Once the QA is successful, then either QA or feature owner will merge the code to the master branch.

-## Points which can be improved
+## Improvement and missing aspects
 Due to limited time, I couldn't touch every aspect of production application.
-Following points can be improvement.
+Following points can be improved.
 - Reverse Proxy for load balancing
 - Logging
 - Security